 How Much Does an At-fault Accident Affect My Rate?

 No two insurance companies are the same.
 So, changes in your car insurance rate after an accident will vary from company to company.
+How much will insurance rates go up after an accident?
 On average, auto insurance companies do raise rates on at-fault drivers by around 31%, according to carinsurance.com.
 Although most companies will raise your rate after an at-fault accident, that exact amount can vary according to the cost of the claim and the type of the violation.

 Why Do Insurance Rates Go Up After an Accident?

 When you get in an accident — whether you’re at-fault or not — you’re likely to see your premium increase.
+How much do rates go up after an accident?
+The answer to that depends the way your insurance company operates.
 This rate hike is called a surcharge which is basically a penalty tacked onto your premium for getting into an accident.
 Here are a few factors that can impact your rates after an accident:

 - Your company’s internal processes